Vendicated/Vencord/docs/2_PLUGINS.md

 For an in-depth guide into patching code, see [CONTRIBUTING.md](../CONTRIBUTING.md)

-in the `index.ts` file we made earlier, you'll see a `patches` array.
+in the `index.ts` file we made earlier, you will see a `patches` array.

-> You'll see examples of how patches are used in all the existing plugins, and it'll be easier to understand by looking at those examples, so do that first, and then return here!
+> You will see examples of how patches are used in all the existing plugins, and it will be easier to understand by looking at those examples, so do that first, and then return here!

 > For a good example of a plugin using code patches AND runtime patching, check `src/plugins/unindent.ts`, which uses code patches to run custom runtime code.